GeorgeCiachir/Az-204-Develop-solutions-with-CosmosDB-Storage/README.md

   - use the serverless account type for development workloads
   - understand the link between the consistency types and the amount of RU's consumed

-## Data consistency levels spectrum (from left to right, in the order below)
+## Data consistency levels spectrum (from right to left, in the order below)
 - Strong -> guarantees that reads get the most recent version of an item
 - Bounded staleness -> guarantees that a read has a max lag (either versions or time)
 - Session -> guarantees that a client will read its own writes